avocado-framework/avocado-vt/docs/source/Networking.rst

     mkisofs -o winutils.iso -max-iso9660-filenames -relaxed-filenames -D --input-charset iso8859-1 winutils

 And that is it.
-Don't forget to keep winutils in an appropriate location that can be seen by virt-test.
+Don't forget to keep winutils in an appropriate location that can be seen by Avocado-VT.